jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Put the fruit in bowls, Kai," Mother says.

 The fruit is so ripe, juice runs down my hands.
 Someone brought fish.
 We have honey.
 So much food tonight.
+So much food to prepare for winter.

 While we cook, I hear more.